 The following facts encompass true statements regarding sexual and reproductive health:

-- It is about wellbeing within the individual, and not the absence of disease
+• It is about wellbeing within the individual, and not the absence of disease

-- It requires respect, equality, safety and freedom from judgement and prejudice always
+• It requires respect, equality, safety and freedom from judgement and prejudice always

-- It is applicable throughout a person’s lifetime, regardless of age
+• It is applicable throughout a person’s lifetime, regardless of age

-- It is unfairly and commonly judged by people’s sex and gender normativity, sexual orientation, expectations, and power play
+• It is unfairly and commonly judged by people’s sex and gender normativity, sexual orientation, expectations, and power play

 A key determinant in women’s health is the right to exercise their own reproductive choices.
 Having access to information and medical advice allows women to be supported and reduce the risk of future health complications.
-At High Street Medical, our practitioners provide woman-centred care, focusing on each woman’s needs; their care is individually orientated.
+At High Street Medical, the practitioners provide woman-centred care, focusing on each woman’s needs; their care is individually orientated.
 Our practice embraces an approach to medical care that encompasses a woman’s right to their own values, desires, personal and social circumstances.
 We provide conventional and alternative treatment management options and believe that our approach to health care empowers, heals, protects, and supports each and every one of our patients.

 Regular Health Checks for women